 In general, there are three levels of packaging, and they’re called Primary, Secondary, and Tertiary.
 Each of these packaging types has a different purpose, they’re made from different materials, they’re packed and shipped differently, and they’re seen by different people in the marketplace.

 As consumers, primary packaging is the packaging type that’s most familiar to us, but it’s also the type of packaging that we do not produce here at Conner.
 Primary packaging is the packaging that most closely touches the product, and it’s often referred to as retail packaging or consumer packaging (packaging for Consumer Packaged Goods or CPG).
-Primary packaging is literally the last bit of packaging between the product and the end user.
-It’s generally only used in Consumer Packaged Goods, which is merchandise that customers use up and replace frequently.
+Primary packaging is literally the last bit of packaging between the product and the end-user.
+It’s generally only used in Consumer Packaged Goods, which are goods that customers use up and replace frequently.